X (manga): Reception

+Popularity

-The manga was a commercial success in Japan, with 12 million volumes sold; while in North America it often appeared on The New York Times Manga Best Sellers of 2012 and ICv2 lists.
+The X manga series was a commercial success in Japan, with over 12 million copies in circulation; while in North America it often appeared on The New York Times Manga Best Sellers of 2012 and ICv2 lists.

+Critical reception

 The manga's plot and cast were praised.
 Animerica regarded it as one of Clamp's most iconic works from their early career.
-According to the site, "Part of the appeal of the X manga is its surreal blend of Taoist, Shinto, and even European mysticism with real-world locales and historical landmarks familiar to Japanese fans."
+According to the site, "Part of the appeal of the X manga series is its surreal blend of Taoist, Shinto, and even European mysticism with real-world locales and historical landmarks familiar to Japanese fans."
 According to Anime Nation, X "appears to defy the conventions of "boys' manga" and "girls' manga" because of multiple features provided by the authors such as violence and romance that will appeal to many types of reader.
 Anime News Network noted that while there are no explicit homosexual relationships, the shōjo appeal might give the reader this impression when the male characters interact, something the shônen demographic might not like.

 Sequental Tart found Kamui's identity mysterious; he is featured as a caring child to Kotori Monou in a flashback, but he appears as a rude teenager when meeting her again.
 His fight scenes were noted to be violent in contrast to the lighthearted moments that seem to work as comic relief.
-As a result, the reviewer it difficult to analyze the series' first volume.
-Comic Book Bin said despite early issues with the way the subplots are handled, X still maintains an interesting narrative.
+As a result, the reviewer said that it is difficult to analyze the series' first volume.
+Comic Book Bin said that despite the aspects of the work and the way the subplots are handled, X still maintains an interesting narrative.
 As the manga progressed, the reviewer felt the manga became more polished and looked forward to the climax when it is written.
 Kamui's growing character arc was the subject of a positive mention as Manga News also enjoyed his early appearances and the formation of the Dragons of Heaven as they befriend each other.
 Reviewers felt Fuma Monou is one of the most brutal antagonists of Clamp's career and in shōjo in general because of this gruesome murder of Kotori and how he then causes earthquakes to destroy Tokyo.
-Anime News Network found that the series had many types of characters for Dragons of Heavens and Dragons of Earth that are given enough screen time in the buildup to the Holy War to interact and fight until the manga's eighth volume when the narrative takes a different route.
-As the second half begins, Anime News Network noted the narrative becomes progressively darker because of the number of dead characters as Clamp moves the plot towards the Armageddon; they lamented the lack of closure with all the deaths.
+Anime News Network found that the series had many types of characters for Dragons of Heaven and Dragons of Earth that are given enough screen time in the buildup to the Holy War to interact and fight until the manga's eighth volume when the narrative takes a different route.
+As the second half begins, the same website also noted that the narrative becomes progressively darker because of the number of dead characters as Clamp moves the plot towards the Armageddon; they also mentioned the events that causes all the deaths.